Additional opportunities

 The JET Program is a competitive employment opportunity that allows young professionals to live and work in cities, towns, and villages throughout Japan.
 Being a JET is an opportunity to work and to represent the United States as cultural ambassadors to Japan.
 Most participants serve as Assistant Language Teachers (ALTs) and work in public and private schools throughout Japan; some work as Coordinators for International Relations (CIRs) as interpreters/translators.

-• Fellowship Deadline: November 20, 2020
+• Fellowship Deadline: mid-November

 • Focus: Teaching in Japan